Welcome to today's edition of the Rush 24-7 podcast.

 We just are so blessed to have you.

-But I'm not sure why I agree, and I know you're just really good at explaining these things.
+And I know you're just really good at explaining these things.

-So I'm gonna hang up and just if you feel like talking about that.
+So I'm going to hang up and just, if you feel like talking about that just a little bit.

-Yeah, but don't don't hang up here yet.
+Yeah, but don't hang up here yet.

 I'll be glad to talk about this with you.

-We were th this this wasn't in a discussion yesterday.
+This was in a discussion yesterday.

 Oh, that's right, yeah.

-I mean, I'm pretty smart guy.
+I mean, I'm a pretty smart guy.

 I never heard of this.

-So I've never heard of so Snerdley says, Oh, yeah, the Romans did.
+So Snerdley says, oh, yeah, the Romans did.

-The Romans that the why they worshipped obese world.
+The Romans, they worshipped obese women.

 So I just watched Rome.

-I just watched a whole miniseries on HBO.
+I just watched a whole mini-series on HBO.

 I didn't see one fat woman on the show at all.